“If you like Pina Coladas, and getting caught in the rain

-In terms of revenue, India ($10B), the Philippines ($6.7B) and Indonesia ($4.5B) appeared to be the countries with the highest levels of market value in 2018 with a combined share of 60% at the global market, followed by Sri Lanka, Brazil, Papua New Guinea, Thailand, Vietnam and Mexico, which together accounted for 20% of the global market.
-Coconuts are also one of the key sources of revenue for Pacific countries like Fiji, Samoa, Vanuatu and Kiribati.
+In terms of revenue, India ($10B), the Philippines ($6.7B), and Indonesia ($4.5B) appeared to be the countries with the highest levels of market value in 2018 with a combined share of 60% at the global market, followed by Sri Lanka, Brazil, Papua New Guinea, Thailand, Vietnam, and Mexico, which together accounted for 20% of the global market.
+Coconut cultivation is also one of the key sources of revenue for Pacific countries like Fiji, Samoa, Vanuatu, and Kiribati.

-The global coconut consumption has only shot up every year, and the demand for coconut as a cosmetic and a consumable product has seen a consistent increase.
-While the coconut business is booming owing to the increasing global demand, the need for the supply becomes a crucial factor in understanding sustainability.
-The coconut industry is facing a looming shortage of production due to the ageing trees.
+Global coconut consumption has only shot up every year, and the demand for coconut as a cosmetic and a consumable product has seen a consistent increase.
+While the coconut business is booming owing to the increasing global demand, the need for supply becomes a crucial factor in understanding sustainability.
+The coconut industry is facing a looming shortage of production due to the aging trees.
 It is widely acknowledged that after achieving a life span of 60 years, fewer coconuts are produced by the tree.

 The world faces a predicament of increasing demand at a time when farmers have not been replanting for 20-30 years.
 Half of the existing coconut trees are found to be senile, leading to low yield and income.
 This leads to farmers indulging in monoculture farming regardless of the plot they are cultivating.
 This affects soil fertility, leading to degradation.
 Industry experts estimated that a billion trees need to be planted worldwide to cater to the global need for coconuts.

-Sustainability of a crop is all about addressing the economic, social and environmental aspects involved in the production of the particular crop.
-Ensuring end-to-end traceability, good farming practises and an efficient predictive system is the way to go to maintain sustainability in the Agri industry.
+The sustainability of a crop is all about addressing the economic, social, and environmental aspects involved in the production of the particular crop.
+Ensuring end-to-end traceability, good farming practices and an efficient predictive system is the way to go to maintain sustainability in the agri industry.
 To achieve this, a tech-driven system that could bring all the solutions together in a cost-effective manner is the need of the hour.

-SmartFarm® also brings in the much-needed traceability into coconut farming by capturing data at every crucial phase in the life cycle of the crop.
-The technology behind SmartFarm® normalises farm to market data facilitation across supply chains, leading to higher credibility of FPOs and the coconut farmers themselves.
-The plantation module used by SmartFarm® allows tracing back the supply chain of coconut trees which gives confidence of providing a sustainable supply chain to the customers.
+SmartFarm also brings in the much-needed traceability into coconut farming by capturing data at every crucial phase in the life cycle of the crop.
+The technology behind SmartFarm normalizes farm to market data facilitation across supply chains, leading to higher credibility of FPOs and the coconut farmers themselves.
+The plantation module used by SmartFarm allows tracing back the supply chain of coconut trees which gives confidence of providing a sustainable supply chain to the customers.